automl/auto-sklearn/CONTRIBUTING.md

 * Create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the [automl/auto-sklearn](https://github.com/automl/auto-sklearn) git repo
 * Clone your own fork and create a new branch from the branch to work on
     ```bash
-    git clone git@github.com:automl/auto-sklearn.git
+    git clone git@github.com:your-username/auto-sklearn.git
     cd auto-sklearn
     git checkout -b my_new_branch development

     # Create a virtual environemnt and activate it so there are no package
     # conflicts
     python -m venv my-virtual-env
     source my-virtual-env/bin/activate

     pip install -e .[test,docs,examples] # zsh users need quotes ".[test,...]"

     # Edit files...

     # If you changed documentation:
     # This will generate all documentation, run examples and check links
     cd doc
+    make html
     make linkcheck

     # ... fix any issues

     # If you edited any code
     # Check out pytest --help if you want to only run specific tests
     pytest

     # ... fix any issues

     # Use pre-commit for style and typing checks
     pip install pre-commit
     pre-commit run --all-files

     # ... fix any issues

+    # Check the changed files
+    git status

     # Add the changes
     git add {changed files}
     git commit -m "Meaningful as you can make it message"

     # Push back to your fork
     git push --set-upstream origin my_new_branch
     ```
-* Go to github, go to your fork and then make a pull request using the *Contribute* icon.
+* Go to github, go to your fork and then make a pull request using the **Contribute** button.
     * `automl/auto-sklearn` | `development` <- `your-username/auto-sklearn` | `my_new_branch`
-* Write a description of the changes, why you implemented them and any implications.
+* Write a [PR](#creating-the-pr) with a description of the changes, why you implemented them and any implications.
     * Check out this [blog post](https://hugooodias.medium.com/the-anatomy-of-a-perfect-pull-request-567382bb6067) for some inspiration!
 * Once we see this, we will run some automated tests on the pull request.
 These tests are the same as the ones you can run manually and are mentioned in the